aaaasmile/blog-corsa/Readme.md

 # Blog Corsa
 Personal Blog about running.
-This a replacement of my blog site https://stesosopra.blogspot.com/.
+This is a replacement of my blog site https://stesosopra.blogspot.com/.